Home

 each() Cartesian product or nested expansion

-This unified interface allows seamless interchange between synchronous iteration (Each), asynchronous iteration (AsyncEach), and functional abstraction (What) without breaking the natural flow of your code.
+This unified API allows interchangeable use between synchronous (Each / What) and asynchronous (AsyncEach / AsyncWhat) pipelines without breaking the natural flow of your code.

 🧠 Philosophy